 His decision was overturned by the SCA in 2013, but the Constitutional Court then reversed the appellate court’s decision.
 The apex court found that the head of department did have powers to over-ride the governing body’s decision but that, in this instance, that power had not been used in a procedurally fair manner.

 Mbha has acted at the Constitutional Court in 2016 and 2017, hearing 17 cases.
 In that period he wrote one unanimous leading judgment and one separate concurring judgment.
+He seemed not to have impressed the Judicial Service Commission (JSC), and commissioner Julius Malema of the Economic Freedom Fighters especially, when unsuccessfully interviewing for a position at that court in 2017.
+(See interview synopsis below).

 The unanimous judgment, Laubscher NO v Duplan and Another, concerned the inheritance rights of unmarried same-sex partners in a permanent relationship where both partners have undertaken reciprocal duties of support and the deceased did not leave a will.
 The applicant, the brother of the deceased, had argued that the promulgation of the Civil Union Act in 2006 had effectively repealed a previous Constitutional Court judgment, Gory v Klover, which had protected the inheritance rights of same-sex partners who were unmarried.